 The President shall chair all General and Committee Meetings.
 The President shall also represent the Club in its dealings with outside persons or it shall delegate to any one of the EXCO at its sole desertion .

-The Vice-President shall assist the president and deputies for him/her in his/her absence.
+The Vice-President shall assist the president and deputise for him/her in his/her absence.

 The Secretary shall keep all records, except financial, of the Club and shall be responsible for their correctness.
 He will keep minutes of all General and Committee Meetings.
 He shall maintain an up-to-date Register of members at all times.

-The Assistant Secretary shall assist the Secretary and deputies for him/her in his/her absence.
+The Assistant Secretary shall assist the Secretary and deputise for him/her in his/her absence.

 The Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Club and shall keep an account of all monetary transactions and shall be responsible for their correctness.
 As decided by the Committee, the Treasurer is authorized to expend up to $5000.00 or above (as the case may be) in the form of cash and money in excess of this will be deposited in a bank to be named by the Committee.
 Cheques, etc. for withdrawals from the bank will be signed by the Treasurer and either the President or the Vice-President or the Secretary.

-The Assistant Treasurer shall assist the Treasurer and deputies for him in his/her absence.
+The Assistant Treasurer shall assist the Treasurer and deputise for him in his/her absence.

 Ordinary Committee Members shall assist in the respective portfolios assigned to them and in the general administration of the Club and perform duties assigned by the Committee from time to time.